jenniferbuz/sci_coding/lessons/lesson4/README.md

 ```bash
 conda list
 ```

+Note: You will need to activate your conda environment each time you need to use it.
+Code that depends on packages installed in an environment require you to have that environment active.

 ### Sharing environments
 Say we want to send our environment as is to a collaborator so that they can run some code that we wrote.
 With Anaconda, we can export our current environment to an `environment.yml` config file, then our collaborator can rebuild our environment with that file.